jocelchristian/sim-os/README.md

 These are the currently features that the scheduler supports:
 - Stepping the simulation one timer tick at a time
+- Restarting the simulation from the beginning
 - Visualization of the: arrival, ready, waiting queues
 - Visualization of running processes (supports multicore)
 - Plotting of metrics like: cpu usage, waiting time, turnaround time and throughput
 - Different kind of scheduling policy (at compile time though for now)
 - Saving result of the simulation and the compare them with [comparator](#comparator)
+- Changing the schedule policy at runtime (this way you can generate result on the same input for different policies and then compare them)

 ### comparator
 ![image](https://github.com/user-attachments/assets/43d0e8ea-32b4-4967-95cc-0769814aeac4)